LHASA PERMITS AND TRAIN TICKETS

 Day 17: Drive 500km from Maduo back to Xining.

-You can look at more pictures of this trip by going here.
-For more information about this trip through the Kham region of Tibet, please email me at info@tibetanconnections.com.
-This is not a set trip and can be customized in any way you'd like.
+For more information about this trip through the Kham region of Tibet, please email me at [email protected].

 beautifull pictures.